drautb/bookshelf-to-kindle/README.md

-# NOTICE
+# NOTICE (June 14th, 2018)

 This project will no longer function.
 It was built on the assumption that the Kindle would be mounted as a USB Mass Storage Device, where the app could access the Kindle's filesystem directly.
-However, modern versions of Android don't support this mounting method.
+However, modern versions of Android don't support this mounting method as of several years ago.

 # Bookshelf to Kindle